The story of I-KODI is really the story of its founder, Daniel Ochiel.

 But more often than not, they will tell you that what makes Dan different is the simple fact that he returned.
 Not just to visit, but to stay.

-In creating I-KODI, he made a lasting commitment to give back, to improve the quality of life in his community.
+In creating I-KODI, Daniel made a lasting commitment to improve the quality of life in his community.
 By focusing on education, I-KODI gives many more children the chance to learn, to reach out and achieve their full potential.

 Daniel has gathered a group of friends, colleagues and supporters to achieve positive change in Pap-Onditi.
 Every dollar raised by I-KODI goes directly to furthering these efforts.
 Every project is a collaborative undertaking.
 Every success is celebrated.